 The Great Miami Bikeway offers beautiful views of the river like this one just south of downtown Dayton.

 MCD built the first significant section of trail – an 8-mile loop – in downtown Dayton more than 40 years ago.
-Over the years, MCD has added miles to the Great Miami River trail and currently maintains about 30 miles of the trails.
-More than 50 miles of trails are built on MCD land.
+Over the years, MCD has added miles to the bikeway and currently maintains about 30 miles of bike trails.
+More than 50 miles of bike trails are built on MCD land.

 Safe, clean, and scenic